jexniemi/docker-cheat-page/README.md

 # Docker-cheat-page
-Collection of the most important Docker commands and explanations
+Collection of the most important Docker commands and explanations.
+See wiki.